casper-network/docs/source/docs/casper/developers/writing-onchain-code/getting-started.md

 ### Installing the Casper Client

-We also provide a [Casper command-line client](../prerequisites.md#the-casper-command-line-client), a Rust CLI tool that can help you transmit deploys and install code on-chain.
+The [Casper command-line client](../prerequisites.md#the-casper-command-line-client) is a Rust CLI tool that can help you transmit deploys and install code on-chain.
+It's recommended to install the client as it's used to deploy contracts and session code in other on-chain tutorials.

 ### Setting up an IDE {#setting-ide}